n0uur/GhostHunterCorp-SaveEditor/README.md

+# Forgive me for name typos 😥

-# GhostHunterCrop-SaveEditor
+# GhostHunterCorp-SaveEditor
-Ghost Hunter Crop Game Save Editor.
+Ghost Hunter Corp Game Save Editor.

 ## How to use
 1. Open save file.